 Happy audience quote from a children’s performance you gave?
 Put it on the page that describes your shows for kids.

 This is powerful marketing.
-Their words > your words.
+Their words are GREATER THAN your words.

 One More Way to Use Social Proof